Skip to main content

 Traffic Court deals with violations of traffic laws and other minor offenses of state and county ordinances.
 These violations are considered infractions and include, for example, speeding, cell phone violations, expired registrations and automobile equipment needing repair.
 Infractions are enforced by the issuance of citations (tickets) by law enforcement.

 Punishment for infractions requires payment of fines and does not carry any potential jail or prison time.
-Failure to pay traffic fines when due or respond to a citation can lead to additional penalties including imposition of a civil assessment and a DMV hold placed on your driver's license.
+Failure to pay traffic fines when due or respond to a citation can lead to additional penalties.

 Contesting a Citation